Hithroc/ghc-proposals/proposals/0000-unified-namespace.md

     Tuple [a,b,c] = Tuple3 a b c
     {- ... -}
   ```
 * With `-XUnifiedNamespace` the renamer will look up the identifier in all of the namespaces.
+If an identifier is found in more than one namespace, then an ambigous namespaces error is reported.
 * Without the extension, whenever the renamer looks up an identifier, it will look only in namespaces that the identifier belongs to.

 ## Examples